-The technique is known as ‘countershading’ which describes how the blue dragon is darker on its upper side and light on its underside.
+The technique is known as ‘countershading’ which describes why the blue dragon is darker on its upper side and light on its underside.

-Steve explains that from above the blue dragon blends into the colour of the ocean, but to anything below the ocean surface they’d blend into the colour of the sky.
+From above, the blue dragon blends into the colour of the ocean, but to anything below the surface they blend into the colour of the sky.

 The sea slugs flattened body also allows them to calmly float along unnoticed.

-The popularity of nudibranchs is surging, with people keen to get out there and shoot the underwater beauties.
+The popularity of nudibranchs is surging, with people keen to get out there and photograph the underwater beauties.